trentlarson/task-yaml/README.md

 - The second line declares a tag `group` that refers to the globally unique URI for another set of tasks which will be referenced, specifically for the "prosperity group".
 See another example [here](https://yaml.org/spec/1.2/spec.html#id2782457).
 - The third line starts this document and declares a default tag for it which will serve as a globally unique identifier.
 See another example [here](https://yaml.org/spec/1.2/spec.html#id2761803).
-- The "install SSL" tells that the second task "blocks" (and therefore must be done before) the tasks inside it (ie. in the sublist).
+- The "install SSL" contains a list of tasks it "blocks" (and therefore must be done before) the tasks inside it (ie. in the sublist).
+It also contains a list of tasks that it has as parts.
 - The last task is marked with `!group` to say that it's part of the set of tasks from the first line, and it's found with an ID of "publicize" in that set.